Get insider access

 6.4 Wired Gaming

 The Audio-Technica ATH-M50x are passable for wired gaming, so long as you don't need mic support or have a standalone mic.
 Their wired connection ensures a virtually latency-free gaming experience.
-These comfortable headphones also have a well-balanced sound, ensuring that dialogue and instruments sound clear and accurate in cinematic cut scenes.
+These comfortable headphones also have extra boom for a more immersive experience and balanced mids, ensuring that dialogue and instruments sound clear and accurate in cinematic cut scenes.

 Pros